Photo by Erwin Pieloor

 Here are basic steps for a data recovery plan:

-4. All apps and software are increasingly vulnerable to bugs.
+3. Review details on what you’ll need.
+Make certain to have installation files and software license keys, and updated browser bookmarks, also known as digital placeholders.
+Save them in the cloud or on a flash drive.
 Stay current on antivirus software, issuance of patches, drivers and plugins.
 Regularly scan computers and mobile devices.
 Segregate your financial records on a separate computer.

 From the Coach’s Corner, here are related security and tech tips: